The Doraemons: Dorapin

 Dorapin (ドラパン, Dorapan), also known as The Mysterious Thief Dorapin, is a mysterious cat-like robot thief from France, debuting in the 1997 short film.
 He is clearly modelled after Arsène Lupin.
 He has a wand with a jewel on it used to change the material of one object into another (e.g. paper -> water, rock -> china, etc.).
 He fears the dark and dogs.
 He likes eating dorayaki with cheese.
 Even though he was often misunderstood for a "villain", he always steals for a reason, especially to help the poor.

 He made a non-speaking cameo appearance in the 1998 short film.

-Jaidora
+Jedora

 Jaidora (ジェドーラ, Jedōra) is a fantastic Italian cook from Italy, first appearing in the 1999 short film.
 He was one of Doraemon's friends in the Robot School.
 Strangely for his hobby, he wears glasses and cannot see without them.
 His emotions change quite rarely, and he runs in circles frantically when in panic.